your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.

-A spellcaster must have a hand free to access a spell's material components—or to hold a spellcasting focus—but it can be the same hand that he or she uses to perform somatic components.
+A spellcaster must have a hand free to access a spell's material components — or to hold a spellcasting focus — but it can be the same hand that he or she uses to perform somatic components.

 ### Duration